erlinh/VisualNovel/client/README.md

 You don’t have to ever use `eject`.
 The curated feature set is suitable for small and middle deployments, and you shouldn’t feel obligated to use this feature.
 However we understand that this tool wouldn’t be useful if you couldn’t customize it when you are ready for it.

+### `npm run lint`

+This command runs the eslint to check wheather the provided rules are followed or not.
+If code don't followed the provided rules, it will shows errors in the terminal.
+Check the error and fixed it before commit to local or remote.

+### `npm run lint:fix`

+This command try to fix the outcomes errors.
+Run the (npm run lint) to see the error at first before npm run lint:fix in order to fix the error.

 ## Learn More

 You can learn more in the [Create React App documentation](https://facebook.github.io/create-react-app/docs/getting-started).